jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 * _Concurrency_: Creating an Echo TCP-Server
 * _Parallelism_: Splitting a Task (I/O or Computational task)

 **BRAMHA** Lets tackle Concurrency by looking at this single-threaded Echo TCP-Server in Java.
 It waits for connections after creating a ```ServerSocket```.
-Once it accepts an incoming socket connection from a client, it goes into an infinite loop, serving that client.
+Once it accepts an incoming socket connection from a client, it goes into an infinite loop, serving that client, by echoing whatever the client sends, except for a ```QUIT``` message.

 ```java
 public class Server implements AutoCloseable {